bmwcarit/ramses-composer-docs/external_references/manual.md

 * Meshes
 * Scripts

+Only scene files which have been _created independently_ from the consumer scene may be used as a source scene for external reference objects.

+Independently created scenes are only those that are created by File/New followed by File/Save.
+Scenes files created using either File/SaveAs from within RamsesComposer or by using OS file copy operations do _not_ count as independently created and can not be used as source of external reference objects.

 This allows you to split up your project into multiple modules with their own scene files and put them into a version control system as separate entities.
 This works very much like you would handle software modules or libraries in software development.
 This way you can

 * use version control to select which version of a module scene you want to use and when you want to switch to a different version